Divyesh230902/proviq/content.md

 Impact
 OptRL transforms workflows, recommendation engines, and operational pipelines into self-improving decision systems — bringing reinforcement learning out of research and into production, where rewards reflect reality rather than assumptions.

-Visual & Sensor Intelligence — Perception That Feeds Decisions
+Computer Vision Platform — Perception That Feeds Decisions

-Proviq provides a production-ready visual and sensor intelligence layer that turns raw video and sensor data into structured, actionable signals.
+Proviq provides a production-ready computer vision layer that turns raw video into structured, actionable signals.

 This layer enables organizations to:

-Convert cameras and sensors into intelligent perception systems
+Convert camera feeds into intelligent perception systems

 Detect, classify, and track real-world events in real time